 US Dollar Collapse Predictions: Foreigners have been selling US Treasuries

-Since the past 7+ years foreigners have been net sellers of US Treasuries (vs being net buyers pre 2015).
+For the past 7+ years, foreigners have been net sellers of US Treasuries (vs being net buyers pre 2015).

 Note: Image courtesy of hedgopia.com

-Now if other nations start to more aggressively sell US Treasuries (on a net basis) than ever before, this will increase the cost of borrowing for the US government which is already facing high levels of debt.
+Now if other nations start to more aggressively selling US Treasuries (on a net basis) than ever before, this will increase the cost of borrowing for the US government which is already facing high levels of debt.
 To keep interest rates low, the Federal Reserve would have to step in as a measure of last resort for buying these Treasuries.
-Otherwise with very high interest rates it risks bringing down the whole highly leveraged and indebted financial system.
+Otherwise, with very high-interest rates it risks bringing down the whole highly leveraged and indebted financial system.

-China given their huge US Treasuries portfolio (in excess of $1T reportedly) if it has plans for re-unification with Taiwan it will want to sell these Treasuries before making any move on Taiwan.
-Any country by itself selling US Treasuries might not have massive impact but if significant number of countries follow through there would be long term issues for the dollar and the United States.
+China gave their huge US Treasuries portfolio (in excess of $1T reportedly) if it has plans for reunification with Taiwan it will want to sell these Treasuries before making any move on Taiwan.
+Any country by itself selling US Treasuries might not have a massive impact but if a significant number of countries follow through there would be long term issues for the dollar and the United States.

-Many smaller countries who have dollar denominated debt can’t print out of a crisis like how the US does.
-Being the reserve currency US can print more of its own currency which combined with the foreign buyers of US Treasuries allows US to print its way out of any financial crisis.
+Many smaller countries that have dollar-denominated debt can’t print out of a crisis like how the US does.
+Being the reserve currency US can print more of its own currency which combined with the foreign buyers of US Treasuries allows the US to print its way out of any financial crisis.
 However, the cost of all this printing of US dollars comes with bad consequences for other nations who now are mired even deeper into financial repression.

 US Dollar Collapse Predictions: Could the Chinese Yuan replace the Dollar?

-Now if commodity rich nations such as Saudi Arabia and Russia suddenly decide to not use the dollar for global trade, then the trillion-dollar questions is that what would be the next global reserve currency?
-Looking back at history of over the past few centuries, one has seen that the global reserve currency has changed hands every ~80-100 years.
+Now if commodity-rich nations such as Saudi Arabia and Russia suddenly decide to not use the dollar for global trade, then the trillion-dollar question is that what would be the next global reserve currency?
+Looking back at the history over the past few centuries, one has seen that the global reserve currency has changed hands every ~80-100 years.
 The dollar is nearing the 80-year mark also so a change of the guard in the next few years would not mean a deviation from the historical norm.

 The Triffin dilemma is the conflict of economic interests that arises between short-term domestic and long-term international objectives for countries whose currencies serve as global reserve currencies.
-The use of US dollar for global trade creates a big demand for dollars from all around the world leading to the dollar strengthening relative to other global currencies.
-This dollar strength made US exports becoming uncompetitive compared to its peers overseas.
+The use of the US dollar for global trade creates a big demand for dollars from all around the world leading to the dollar strengthening relative to other global currencies.
+This dollar strength made US exports become uncompetitive compared to its peers overseas.
 This has led to the hollowing out of the US manufacturing sector and a flight of jobs over the past few decades.
-This has imposed heavy costs on those who worked in blue collar jobs across many areas of US including the so called “Rust Belt”.
+This has imposed heavy costs on those who worked in blue-collar jobs across many areas of the US including the so-called “Rust Belt”.

-China being an export led economy would not want to fall into the same trap as United States.
-While they would like to have global trade denominated in yuan in principle (as a matter of national pride) one doubts if they want their exports (which is a big part of their economy) becoming more expensive.
-Also, for all trades to settle in yuan China would have to export yuan to many other nations who would need yuan to settle trade with their trading partners.
-Given the strict capital controls in China it would be surprising if China allows lot of yuan to go out of the country to foreign shores.
+China being an export-led economy would not want to fall into the same trap as the United States.
+While they would like to have global trade denominated in yuan in principle (as a matter of national pride) one doubts if they want their exports (which are a big part of their economy) to become more expensive.
+Also, for all trades to settle in yuan China would have to export yuan to many other nations that would need yuan to settle trade with their trading partners.
+Given the strict capital controls in China, it would be surprising if China allows a lot of yuan to go out of the country to foreign shores.

-Also, in even of military hostilities with China or its allies they can (like what Russia is facing right now) they could be “cut-off” from the reserve currency yuan which would be determinantal to them.
+Also, in event of military hostilities with China or its allies they can (like what Russia is facing right now) could be “cut off” from the reserve currency yuan which would be determinantal to them.

 US Dollar Collapse Predictions: Gold and Bitcoin to replace US Dollar?

-Many macroeconomics watchers Luke Gromen macro analyst & Founder & President, Forest for the Trees (FFTT) have mentioned that in future a world where a neutral assets like Gold or even Bitcoin might be used to settle transactions for cross border trade.
-Gold and Bitcoin being neutral assets removes the Triffin dilemmas for nations while also providing options which are also to an extent free of counter party risk.
+Many macroeconomics watchers Luke Gromen macro analyst & Founder & President, of Forest for the Trees (FFTT) have mentioned that in future a world where neutral assets like Gold or even Bitcoin might be used to settle transactions for cross border trade.
+Gold and Bitcoin being neutral assets removes the Triffin dilemmas for nations while also providing options which are also to an extent free of counterparty risk.

-A greater adoption of gold backed trading is bound to increase the price of gold in which case given their large reserves is going to benefit them the most.
+Greater adoption of gold-backed trading is bound to increase the price of gold in which case given their large reserves is going to benefit them the most.
 Nations could directly trade with each other in gold eliminating the threat of sanctions via 3rd parties.
 However, transporting huge amounts of gold between nations would have its unique challenges in terms of transportation, security and insurance for such transfers.
-Gold also requires strenuous audit for its weight, quality/purity which would be other overheads added in this kind of monetary system.
-One can in theory can settle the trade between 2 nations on a “net basis” (vs trying to pay by gold for every small transaction between both) but this would entail the government having to pay the individual entities till the overall trade is settled as one final transaction.
+Gold also requires a strenuous audit for its weight, and quality/purity which would be other overheads added in this kind of monetary system.
+One can in theory settle the trade between 2 nations on a “net basis” (vs trying to pay by gold for every small transaction between both) but this would entail the government having to pay the individual entities till the overall trade is settled as one final transaction.

-Bitcoin network being decentralized would make it exceedingly hard for nation states to block other nations from trading in it making it highly censorship and sanction resistant.
+Bitcoin network is decentralized would make it exceedingly hard for nation-states to block other nations from trading in it making it highly censorship and sanction resistant.
 A nation does not have to remain in fear that antagonizing Nation A where it parks its forex reserves or angering Nation B which has the global reserve currency can inflict economic pain if it does not do the bidding of the other nation.
-With Bitcoin no government or a set of actors can inflate the currency away or manipulate it to the detriment of other nations.
+With Bitcoin, no government or a set of actors can inflate the currency away or manipulate it to the detriment of other nations.